Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Do You Reduce Car Insurance Rates As A New Driver?

-The good news is that, while you can expect higher premiums as a new driver, there are still steps you can take to limit the expense.
-Naturally, the main thing to do is drive safely and pay your insurance premiums on time.
-Other potential steps include:
+While you can expect higher premiums as a new driver, there are steps you can take to limit the expense, such as the following:

-• Add yourself as a second driver: Especially if you are under the age of majority, ask your guardians whether you can get added to their policy.
+Ask your guardians whether you can get added to their policy, especially if you’re under the age of majority in your province.
 Instead of facing the hefty fees of being the primary on the insurance, you can gain driving experience, stay covered, and pay less.
-If you are getting your license later in life, you may be able to get named as a second driver on your spouse’s account.
+If you’re getting your license later in life, you may be able to get named as a second driver on your spouse’s account.

-• Look out for student discounts: If you are enrolled in a post-secondary institution, there may be insurer-provided discounts.
-It is more common amongst private insurers than public insurance agencies run by the province.
+If you’re enrolled in a post-secondary institution, insurer-provided discounts may be available.
+Private insurance companies often offer these discounts.
 Similarly, your school may offer alumni discounts, so check if any of these apply to your situation.

 Final Thoughts

-The best way to reduce the cost of car insurance as a new driver in Ontario is to plan ahead.
-Getting your license as soon as possible and keeping a spotless driving record, sets you on the path toward lower premiums.
+The best way to reduce the cost of car insurance as a new driver in Ontario is to get your license as soon as possible and keep a spotless driving record.
 In the meantime, keep an eye out for discounts, try to get a lower-risk vehicle, and follow the rules of the road to the letter.
-It’s expected for new drivers to pay higher premiums, but by following the proper protocol, you can get savings sooner.
+It’s expected that new drivers will pay higher premiums, but by following the proper protocol, you can save sooner.

 New Driver FAQs